-Description: The purpose of the proposed research cluster is to 1) analyze, interpret and disseminate outcome findings with regard to data collected from participants enrolled in the Eon Prism Project, and 2) use this information to illuminate critical research questions and accelerate a research agenda with regard to lesbian, gay, bisexual, transgender, queer and questioning (LGBTQ) adolescents and young adults.
+Description: The purpose of the Research Cluster continues to be: 1) to analyze, interpret and disseminate outcome findings with regard to data collected from participants enrolled in the Eon Prism Project, and 2) to use this information to illuminate critical research questions and accelerate a research agenda with regard to lesbian, gay, bisexual, transgender, queer and questioning (LGBTQQ) adolescents and young adults.

-Members: Claudia Powell (SIROW), Jo Korchmaros (SIROW), Rosi Andrade (SIROW), Jennifer Vanderleest (Department of Family and Community Medicine), Stephen Russell (Norton School of Family & Consumer Sciences), Courtney Jones (Wingspan), Khara Ellasante (Wingspan), TBA (EON - Youth Advisory Board).
+Members: Claudia Powell (SIROW), Jo Korchmaros, (SIROW), Rosi Andrade (SIROW), Jennifer Vanderleest (Department of Family and Community Medicine), Stephen Russell, (Norton School of Family & Consumer Sciences), Khara Ellasante (Wingspan), EON - Youth Advisory Board (Wingspan).

 Subjectivities, Sexualities, and Political Cultures

 Description: The purpose of this research cluster is to create a space of interdisciplinary intellectual exchange and sharing of research-in-progress that advances the research agendas and teaching capacities of cluster members.
 The cluster brings together faculty whose training and research topics are quite diverse but who nonetheless share a desire to understand the dynamics of subjectivity and sexuality under the current neoliberal political-economic regime.
 Through reading and discussing our own work, the work of contemporary sexuality studies scholars, and the theoretical works on which we and they draw, we will enrich and enable our own scholarship and teaching.
-The readings and discussions will be particularly concerned with issues including but not limited to: 1) subjectivity, with particular attention to affect, agency and sovereignty, and the constraints and compulsions of labor and consumption; 2) the current political-economic conjuncture (variously named neoliberalism, neoimperialism, globalization, post-Fordism), especially as constitutive of and constituted by cultural practices and milieus; 3) sexual cultures and practices in the context of borderlands, migrations and diasporas; and 4) and the development and deployment of the concept “queer of color critique.”
+In addition, we will bring an influential, feminist/sexuality scholar to Tucson for a multi-day “residency” during which they will discuss their work with audiences on and off campus.

-Members: Laura Briggs (Women’s Studies), Caryl Flinn (Women’s Studies), Carlos Gallego (English), Adam Geary (Women’s Studies), Laura Gutiérrez (Spanish and Portuguese), Miranda Joseph, (Women’s Studies), Elizabeth Lapovsky Kennedy (Women’s Studies), Adela Licona (English), Eithne Luibheid (Women’s Studies and Institute for LGBT Studies), Sallie Marston (Geography), V. Spike Peterson (Political Science), Hai Ren (East Asian Studies), Sandra Soto (Women’s Studies)
+Members: Laura Briggs (Gender and Women’s Studies), Caryl Flinn (Gender and Women’s Studies), Carlos Gallego (English), Laura Gutiérrez (Spanish and Portuguese), Miranda Joseph, (Gender and Women’s Studies), Elizabeth Lapovsky Kennedy (Gender and Women’s Studies), Adela Licona (English), Eithne Luibheid (Gender and Women’s Studies and Institute for LGBT Studies), Sallie Marston (Geography), V. Spike Peterson (Political Science), Hai Ren (East Asian Studies), Sandra Soto (Gender and Women’s Studies)